mehtadome/Programming-Projects/README.md

 # Programming-Examples
 Coding Examples from various software programs such as RobotC, Eclipse, and XCode

-Most files are saved under the file name "contents.swift".
-This is because most of the code is saved through the "playground" feature in XCode.
+If a file is saved under the file name "contents.swift", it is because most of the code is saved through the "playground" feature in XCode.

 **Please note that while it does say "contents.swift", it doesn't necessarily mean the language in the file is the language Swift**